IvyMycelia/Myco/PERFORMANCE_REPORT.md

 - ✅ 100% functional compatibility maintained
 - ✅ Zero regressions across comprehensive test suite
 - ✅ Production-ready code with full documentation
-- ✅ Revolutionary multi-tier architecture implemented
+- ✅ Multi-tier architecture implemented

 The system is ready for production deployment and represents a major milestone in Myco's evolution as a high-performance programming language.